 Atlanta Dream vs. New York Liberty: Betting Trends, Record ATS, Home/Road Splits

-Cheyenne Parker and the Atlanta Dream (2-3) will host the New York Liberty (4-2) at Gateway Center Arena on Friday, June 9.
-Game time is 7:30 PM ET.
+Rhyne Howard's Atlanta Dream (2-5) and Sabrina Ionescu's New York Liberty (6-2) take the court at Barclays Center on Tuesday, June 13, beginning at 8:00 PM ET.

+New York enters this game following a 102-93 victory versus Dallas.
+The Liberty's leading scorer was Breanna Stewart, who finished with 32 points, nine rebounds, five assists and three blocks.
+Atlanta lost to Connecticut 89-77 in their last game.
+Cheyenne Parker (20 PTS, 14 REB, 2 BLK, 69.2 FG%) ended the game as Atlanta's top scorer.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!